 “Study the past if you would define the future.”

 Sharing our stories has become a way to connect.
 For those who have also weathered storms, it creates a bond of solidarity.
-These stories are worn as a badge of honor that we survived.
+These stories are worn as a badge of honor for our survival.

 The media has significantly contributed to this, desensitizing us to estranged familial stories and torrid images of once-hidden events.
-Shame which may at one time prevented us from sharing personal experiences, has been replaced by comradery.
-The parallel of our experiences has made it ok to retell and relive what was.
-Once expressed can lead to healing, yet, when is the retelling of it enough?
+Shame, which may at one time have prevented us from sharing personal experiences, has been replaced by comradery.
+The parallel of our experiences has made it okay to retell and relive what was.
+Once expressed, it can lead to healing, yet when is the retelling of it enough?

-How we chose to recall our stories determines the impact it has on our present lives.
-We have a choice whether we continue to replay and re-experience past events or move past them.
+How we recall our stories determines the impact they have on our present lives.
+We have a choice whether to continue replaying and re-experiencing past events or move past them.
 How we use our past is the key to our future.

-The extent of adversity is not the defining factor of how we can get past it.
+The extent of adversity is not the defining factor in how we can get past it.
 It is defined by how we assimilate it and alter our perspectives to gather what can be learned.
-Then acknowledge it, experience it, and move on.
+Then, we acknowledge it, experience it, and move on.
 The narratives we use to describe our past will directly affect how we see and create our current reality.

-Stories of those who can push beyond their trauma are endless.
+The stories of those who can push beyond their trauma are endless.
 Their ability to turn horrendous events and experiences into stepping stones is noteworthy.
-The commonality of these people is they did not allow it to hold them back; instead, they use it to propel them forward.
+The commonality of these people is that they did not allow their trauma to hold them back; instead, they used it to propel them forward.

 “Forgiveness is not so much for the perpetrator, but for the victim.”